top of page

 Once your compression pieces are done washing, be sure to remove them immediately.

 Again, this is important so that your compression wear does not remain wet and crumpled up in the wash.
-It’s important that you do not allow a compression piece to lay on itself when wet.

-How to Wash Your Compression Gear
+Here's the Best Way to Wash Your Compression Gear

 When it comes to washing your compression gear, it’s generally best to do so after every wear.